Jaro0o0/Gabinet/README.md

 ## 🚀 Features

-- working contact form with validaation
+- `A working contact form utilizing Email.js to send messages to the clinic's corporate account, with message validation using React Hook Form and message status notifications from React Hot Toast`
-- Fully responsive design that adapts to different screen sizes
+- `Fully responsive design`
-- smooth transitions powered by Framer Motion
+- `UI animations created with Framer Motion`

-## 🎬 Preview
+- `Design based on Material UI library components`